diliaur/diliaur.github.io/standingrock.md

 	* _ #StandingRock #StandWithStandingRock #WaterIsLife #NoDAPL #DAPL
 * Conversations on:
 	* Facebook (?), Twitter, Tumblr, Reddit(?) and others.
-* What is the sentiment on each of these sites?
-How are people discussing it?
-How are people utilizing these sites to spread information about the protest and the DAPL, either in support or opposition?
 * Practices + issues (seen so far)
 	* Fake news
 	* Donations